richard1912/PasteParty/README.md

 ## Features

-- ✅ **Paste text from clipboard** - Simply paste (Ctrl+V) any text content
+- ✅ **Paste text or images from clipboard** - Simply paste (Ctrl+V) any text or image content from your clipboard
-- ✅ **Paste images from clipboard** - Supports pasting images directly from clipboard
-- ✅ **Persistent storage** - All pastes are saved to files and accessible via unique URLs
+- ✅ **Persistent storage** - All pastes are saved to the server and persistently displayed on the homepage
-- ✅ **Fun, colorful party-themed interface** - Bright and cheerful UI
-- ✅ **View saved pastes** - Access any saved paste by its unique ID
+- ✅ **Copy pastes** - Copy any paste content back to your clipboard
 - ✅ **Delete pastes** - Remove individual pastes or delete all at once
-- ✅ **Local and network access** - Runs on your local network for easy access from any device
+- ✅ **Local network access** - Access from any device on your local network (requires firewall configuration)

 ## Installation